-"Extraordinary Event" means that a material adverse change has occurred to Section 54AA or Section 6431 of the Code (as such Sections were added by Section 1531 of the American Recovery and Reinvestment Act of 2009 pertaining to "Build America Bonds") or there is any guidance published by the IRS or the U.S. Treasury with respect to such Sections or any other determination by the IRS or the U.S. Treasury, which qualify to receive the 35% Direct Subsidy Payments from the U.S. Treasury, pursuant to which the City's 35% Direct Subsidy Payments from the U.S. Treasury is reduced or eliminated.
+"Extraordinary Event" means that a material adverse change has occurred to Section 54AA or Section 6431 of the Code (as such Sections were added by Section 1531 of the American Recovery and Reinvestment Act of 2009 pertaining to "Build America Bonds") or there is any guidance published by the IRS or the U.S. Treasury with respect to such Sections or any other determination by the IRS or the U.S. Treasury, which qualify to receive the 35% Direct Subsidy Payments from the U.S. Treasury is reduced or eliminated.